Dahlia newsletter 1

 Collarette Dahlias

 Collarette dahlias are a unique dahlia type with an outer layer of flattened petals and an inner ring of ruffled petaloids around the center.
 The inner petaloids appear to give the open center a “collar”, that is the reason for calling them collarettes.
-At the moment Bumble Rumble is the only collarette available to us, and I do not own one of them yet.
-But next year...
+I am growing Bumble Rumble this season and I will be able to share this cutie with you next season.

 Dahlia Bumble Rumble - Photo credit Magnolia